MatthewJbelcher7/Epicodus-Documents/javascript.md

 - Expressions return a value (math)
 - NaN - Not a number (but it's technically a number in JS)
 - Infinity - Dividing a number by 0 (also technically a number in JS)*
+- int - interger
+- float - has decimals

 [TOP](#javascript-cheatsheet)